-Senior Secured Notes.
-VTR Finance has issued senior secured notes.
-Our senior secured notes are (i) senior obligations of VTR Finance that rank equally with all of the existing and future senior debt of VTR Finance and are senior to all existing and future subordinated debt of VTR Finance and (ii) secured by a pledge over the shares of VTR Finance and VTR Finance's subsidiary, United Chile LLC.
-In addition, the indentures governing our senior secured notes contain certain covenants, the more notable of which are as follows:
+Senior Notes.
+VTR Finance has issued senior notes.
+Our senior notes are (i) senior obligations of VTR Finance that rank equally with all of the existing and future senior debt of VTR Finance and are senior to all existing and future subordinated debt of VTR Finance and (ii) secured by a pledge over the shares of VTR Finance and VTR Finance's subsidiary, United Chile LLC.
+In addition, the indentures governing our senior notes contain certain covenants, the more notable of which are as follows:

 - Our notes contain certain customary incurrence-based covenants.
-In addition, our notes provide that any failure to pay principal prior to expiration of any applicable grace period, or any acceleration with respect to other indebtedness of VTR Finance and/or certain of its subsidiaries, over agreed minimum thresholds (as specified under the applicable indenture), is an event of default under the respective notes; - Our notes contain certain restrictions that, among other things, restrict our ability to (i) incur or guarantee certain financial indebtedness, (ii) make certain disposals and acquisitions, (iii) create certain security interests over our assets, in each case, subject to certain customary and agreed exceptions and (iv) make certain restricted payments to our direct and/or indirect parent companies through dividends, loans or other distributions, subject to compliance with applicable covenants; - If VTR Finance or certain of its subsidiaries (as specified in the applicable indenture) sell certain assets, VTR Finance must offer to repurchase the notes at par, or if a change of control (as specified in the applicable indenture) occurs, VTR Finance must offer to repurchase all of the notes at a redemption price of 101%; and - Our notes contain certain early redemption provisions including the ability to, during each 12-month period commencing on the issue date for such notes until the applicable call date, redeem up to 10% of the principal amount of the notes to be redeemed at a redemption price equal to 103% of the principal amount of the notes to be redeemed plus accrued and unpaid interest.
+In addition, our notes provide that any failure to pay principal prior to expiration of any applicable grace period, or any acceleration with respect to other indebtedness of VTR Finance and/or certain of its subsidiaries, over agreed minimum thresholds (as specified under the applicable indenture), is an event of default under the respective notes; - Our notes contain certain restrictions that, among other things, restrict our ability to (i) incur or guarantee certain financial indebtedness, (ii) make certain disposals and acquisitions, (iii) create certain security interests over our assets, in each case, subject to certain customary and agreed exceptions and (iv) make certain restricted payments to our direct and/or indirect parent companies through dividends, loans or other distributions, subject to compliance with applicable covenants; and - If VTR Finance or certain of its subsidiaries (as specified in the applicable indenture) sell certain assets, VTR Finance must offer to repurchase the notes at par, or if a change of control (as specified in the applicable indenture) occurs, VTR Finance must offer to repurchase all of the relevant notes at a redemption price of 101%.